 In the absence of this, Salesforce introduces the Dreamforce Trailblazer Experience this year.
 A space dedicated to demos, luminary sessions, and a “whole lot of Trailblazer love”.
 There’s something for everyone, for every type of business, every industry and every role.
 Critically this year, it’s a great opportunity to share and hear stories of adapting to work during a pandemic.

 The events take place across 14-18 December depending on where you are in the world.
-Find out more here.
+Find out more about Dreamforce here.

 5. No large expense claims